bhumi6633/Dragon-Invasion-Game/README.md

   3. Shoot Fireballs: Press the Spacebar to fire at incoming dragons.
   4. Survive: Protect your castle from the dragons and last through as many waves as you can.

 # 🎮 Controls
   -Arrow Keys: Move your cannon.
   -Spacebar: Shoot fireballs.
   -Q: Quit the game.

 # 🛠️ What You Need
-  -Python 3.x: The game’s foundation.
+  - Python 3.x: The game’s foundation.
   -Pygame Library (install it using pip install pygame)